-Now that you've brought him home, here are some basic tips to stop him soiling your house.
+Now that you've brought your new puppy home, here are some basic tips for toilet training success:

 1. When inside, closely supervise your dog.
-If can't be with him, confine him to a small area or exercise pen during house training.
-Continue this until he has gone at least 4-8 weeks without any accidents.
+If you can't be with them, confine them to a small area or exercise pen during house training.
+Continue this until your puppy has gone at least 4-8 weeks without any accidents.

-3. Take him out frequently, especially after eating, sleeping, and play activities.
+3. Take your puppy out frequently, and always after eating, sleeping, and play activities.

 4. Immediately reward outdoor elimination with praise and treats.
-Do it as soon as he has finished.
-(If you wait until back inside, he will think the reward is for coming back inside.)
+Do this as soon as your puppy has finished.
+(If you wait until you're back inside, they will think the reward is for coming back inside.)
 Consider keeping a jar of treats near the door as a reminder to take a few on your way outside.

 5. Provide an area for elimination that is protected from rain and bad weather.

-6. If you catch him eliminating inside, startle him with a loud noise and immediately take him outside to finish eliminating.
+6. If you catch your puppy eliminating inside, immediately take them outside to finish eliminating.
 Then, once again, reward your dog immediately.

 7. Clean soiled inside areas with enzymatic cleaners.
 These can be purchased at pet supply stores.
-You need to eliminate the smell so he doesn't associate indoors with elimination.
+You need to eliminate the smell so your puppy doesn't associate indoors with elimination.

 Seriously consider puppy school and obedience classes.
-They will help teach him basic commands and that you are the alpha, or top, dog in the household.
+They will help teach your puppy basic commands and provides an opportunity for them to socialise with pups of a similar age.
 They also provide positive interaction between you and your dog.
-Trainers of these classes can be an invaluable source of information for housebreaking and other behaviour modifications.
+Trainers of these classes can be an invaluable source of information for housetraining and other behaviour modifications.
 Your veterinarian may be able to recommend a behaviourist in your area.
 Be sure to choose someone who uses reward- or clicker-based training.